An in-person and digital workshop with Leon S. Brenner

-This seminar will explore the psychoanalytic understanding of autism through the lens of Dr. Leon S. Brenner’s *The Autistic Subject: On the Threshold of Language* (Palgrave Macmillan, 2020), which positions autism as a distinct subjective structure within Lacanian theory.
+This workshop will start with reviewing the history of autism in psychoanalysis and the way Lacanian psychoanalysis takes it away from the idea of the cold mother in the direction of the engagement with the (m)Other’s tongue.
+It will futher explore the psychoanalytic understanding of autism through the lens of Dr. Leon S. Brenner’s The Autistic Subject: On the Threshold of Language (Palgrave Macmillan, 2020), which positions autism as a distinct subjective structure within Lacanian theory.
 Brenner’s work challenges cognitive and identitarian approaches, offering a fresh perspective that aligns autism with Freud’s classical structures of psychosis, neurosis, and perversion.
 We will delve into neurodiversity, addressing common misconceptions such as the supposed lack of empathy in autistic individuals, and instead propose a psychoanalytic framework that emphasizes language and transference.

 Drawing on Lacan’s insights into the therapeutic engagement with autistic patients—specifically, his assertion that the challenge lies in finding how to say something to them—we will focus on the specialized mode of listening required in clinical practice with autistic individuals.
 Through this, we aim to expand our understanding of autism and enrich therapeutic approaches to care.